nitinjaladanki/bwsi-2021/README.md

-# The Radiant Rainbow Squids
+# The Radiant Rainbow Squids - Nitin Jaladanki

 This code package contains a simulated Bluefin Sandshark with front seat processor, and a backseat processor.
 The front seat and back seat can be run on different machines within the same network.